-We each have a laundry list within us of the things we still take for granted.
+Each of us has a laundry list within us of the things we still take for granted.
 We would be surprised to see it.
 We need to have the courage to question handed-down codes, and the humility to not need to be special.
-We may need to be willing to dispense with, for the sake of truth, having others approve of us.
+And we may need to be willing to dispense with, for the sake of truth, having others approve of us.

 The second aspect is our tendency to run from the mood of the moment.
 Our goal is to avoid contact with ourselves.
 But if we feel alienated from ourselves, there is a mood associated with this—anxiety, depression, hopelessness, boredom.
 So that’swhat’s here now.

 If we don’t try to escape from it, trying to be what we are not, we can transcend it.
 Not go over it.
 Not go around it.
 Go through it.
 This is what can lead us into the pleasure that lies in every fraction of life.
 It doesn’t matter what our mood of the moment is.
 We just need to be willing to be fully present with it.